sheeter/boulder_bike_bus/README.md

 Join kids and families biking to school (and having fun!) on Kid Safe streets.
 You can hop on and off the bus anywhere along the route — no need to meet us at the start or ride with us to the end.
 Background about the bike bus movement [here](https://www.bloomberg.com/news/features/2022-02-10/kids-board-bike-trains-from-barcelona-to-san-francisco).

-## Test of the initial Crosstown Route Friday May 13th!
+## First Test of the Crosstown Route Friday April 29th!

-### Friday May 13th: North Boulder to BCSIS/High Peaks Elementary
+### Friday April 29th: Parkside Park to BCSIS/High Peaks Elementary

-When: Friday May 13 - meet at 7:30 AM, roll at 7:45 AM
+When: Friday April 29 - meet at 7:30 AM, roll at 7:45 AM

 Who: Anyone who wants to ride, roll, scoot, or skate to school!
 Parents, teachers, kiddos, and fellow bikers/skaters/rollers are welcome.